openstack/charm-ceph-nfs/README.md

 This command has granted read-only access to the named share to a specific
 address: `192.168.0.1`.

+It is possible to delete the created share with:

+    juju run-action --wait ceph-nfs/0 delete-share name=test-share

 ## High Availability

 To gain high availability for NFS shares, it is necessary to scale ceph-nfs and relate it to a loadbalancer charm: